LetsUpgrade/FOOTSTEP-APP/README.md

 ## Branch Policy

 * **development** All development goes on in this branch.
 If you're making a contribution, you are supposed to make a pull request to _development_.
+* **master** This contains main working code.
+After significant features/bugfixes are accumulated on development, we make an update to the master branch for release.

+Therefore it is requested and expected from all of you to make contribution to ____development branch____ for now and then before the final release of the app we will make it apply in the master branch.

 ***